 take reasonable steps to verify the authority of each Person entering into a Client Authorisation on behalf of a Client to both bind the Client to the Client Authorisation and to the Conveyancing Transaction(s) the subject of the Client Authorisation; and

-take reasonable steps to ensure that any Client Authorisation is signed by the Subscriber’s Client or their Client Agent.
+take reasonable steps to ensure that any Client Authorisation is signed by the Subscriber’s Client or their Client Agent; and

-6.3.2 If the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document, the Subscriber must:

-have no actual or constructive notice of revocation of the Power of Attorney; and

-use the Client Authorisation – Attorney for any Client Authorisation it enters into; and

-enter into a Client Authorisation with its Donor before the Subscriber Digitally Signs any electronic Registry Instrument or other electronic Document in the ELN; and

-comply with the Client Authorisation and act in accordance with its terms; and

-take reasonable steps to verify the authority of each Person entering into a Client Authorisation on behalf of a Donor to both bind the Donor to the Client Authorisation and to the Conveyancing Transaction(s) the subject of the Client Authorisation; and
+(f) for Caveats, Priority Notices, extensions of Priority Notices and withdrawals of Priority Notices, for which a Client Authorisation is not obtained, take reasonable steps to verify the authority of each Person providing instructions on behalf of a Client to bind the Client to the Caveat, Priority Notice, extension of Priority Notice or withdrawal of Priority Notice.

-take reasonable steps to ensure that any Client Authorisation is signed by the Donor or Donor Agent.

 Right to deal

-Where the Subscriber is a Representative, for each Conveyancing Transaction the Subscriber must take reasonable steps to verify that its Client is a legal Person and has the right to enter into the Conveyancing Transaction.
+6.4.1 Where the Subscriber is a Representative, for each Conveyancing Transaction the Subscriber must take reasonable steps to verify that its Client is a legal Person and has the right to enter into the Conveyancing Transaction.

-Where the Subscriber is a mortgagee, or the Subscriber represents a mortgagee, for each mortgage the Subscriber must take reasonable steps to verify that the mortgagor is a legal Person and has the right to enter into the mortgage.

-If the Subscriber acts as an Attorney to Digitally Sign an electronic Registry Instrument or other electronic Document, for each Conveyancing Transaction the Subscriber must take reasonable steps to verify that its Donor is a legal Person and has the right to enter into the Conveyancing Transaction.
+6.4.2 Where the Subscriber is a mortgagee, or the Subscriber represents a mortgagee, for each mortgage the Subscriber must take reasonable steps to verify that the mortgagor is a legal Person and has the right to enter into the mortgage - however, the Subscriber need not take reasonable steps to verify that the mortgagor is a legal Person and has the right to enter into the mortgage if the Subscriber is reasonably satisfied that the mortgagee it represents has taken reasonable steps to verify that the mortgagor is a legal Person and has the right to enter into the mortgage.

 Verification of identity

 6.5.1 The Subscriber must take reasonable steps to verify the identity of: